hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 bytes8 = [b for b in bytes8 if len(b) == 8]
 ```

-Computers read text in bytes â€" groups of 8 bits.
+Computers read text in bytes - groups of 8 bits.

 This step splits the binary string into 8-bit groups.

-Any extra bits at the end that donâ€™t make a full byte are thrown away.
+Any extra bits at the end that do not make a full byte are thrown away.

 Example: